defaultUser4/cardiac-risk-app/README.md

 App Design:
 ![Sample App Design Screen Shot](CardiacRiskApp.png)

+# Try the App #

+You can choose from a list of patients and [run the app here](http://cerner.github.io/cardiac-risk-app/landing.html).

 # Running Locally #

 In order to run the Cardiac Risk app locally, you need to run a local webserver.